John Geoghan: Murder

 A Worcester jury found Druce guilty of first-degree murder on January 25, 2006, after the jury rejected his insanity defense.
+During the trial, Druce was seen with a black eye he received from an individual who surprised him in his cell.
+The man who had surprised Druce was reported to have been wearing correction officers' pants, suggesting a reprisal by prison staff for the embarrassment surrounding Geoghan's murder.
 Druce was sentenced a second time to life in prison without the possibility of parole.

-A video showing several corrections officers trying to open Geoghan's cell door, which Druce had wedged shut while he attacked the former priest, was released on YouTube in June 2007, along with videos showing resuscitation efforts on Geoghan by emergency personnel.
-Officials claimed not to know how the videos, recorded by the prison surveillance systems, were made public.
+In June 2007, The Boston Herald received a handwritten letter signed "Joseph Lee Druce", stating "The truth about Officer involvement in John Geogan's (sic) death", along with an address for a YouTube video.
+The address contained a video taken by security cameras inside Souza-Baranowski Correctional Center, made during the murder.
+The 10-minute video shows the attempts made by correction officers to open the cell door (as many as five pulling at one time), along with videos showing resuscitation emergency personnel's efforts on Geoghan.
+Inmates at Souza-Baranowski do not have Internet access.
+Department of Correction officials investigated who posted the video, as it was from an internal security camera.

-Geoghan was buried in Holyhood Cemetery in Brookline, Massachusetts, on August 28, 2003.
+Geoghan was buried at Holyhood Cemetery in Brookline, Massachusetts, on August 28, 2003.

 Effects of the Geoghan case on other church leaders

 Robert Joseph Banks

-Robert Joseph Banks, when an auxiliary bishop in Boston, had recommended in 1989 that Geoghan remain as a parish priest despite receiving an assessment that he would likely continue to act on his pedophilia.
+Robert Joseph Banks, then an auxiliary bishop in Boston, had recommended in 1989 that Geoghan remain as a parish priest despite receiving an assessment that he would likely continue to act on his pedophilia.
 Banks was appointed bishop of the Diocese of Green Bay in 1990.
 He retired in 2003, having reached the church's mandatory retirement age of 75 years.
 Banks remains Bishop Emeritus of Green Bay.